MetalBlueberry/chkb/README.md

 - Map: Forwards the up/down events to a different key
 - Down: On key down
 - Up: On key up
-- Tap: press and release in less than 200ms
+- Tap: press and release in less than 200ms, no other keys are pressed in between
 - DoubleTap: tap twice!
-- Hold: press until the keyboard repeats the event
+- Hold: keep the key down for more than 200ms or press another key while it is down.

 ## Available keyboard events